tf198/pepperpot/README.rst

 based on the excellent python based SaltStack_.
 Much of the task and state logic has been ported almost as-is but the underlying transport is completely different.

-The key difference between the two (beyond the language) is that SaltStack uses a master/slave setup with serialized code being sent between the two while

 .. _SaltStack: http://saltstack.org

 Warning